A collaborative region-wide watershed cleanup effort.

 GSRC is a Sierra-wide watershed cleanup event coordinated by Sierra Nevada Alliance in collaboration with California’s Coastal Cleanup Day.

-Last year, 249 volunteers removed 5,711 pieces of trash from 98 miles of Sierra Nevada waterways.
+In 2023, 633 volunteers removed 7,402.5 pieces of trash from 98 miles of Sierra Nevada waterways.
 We’re looking to expand our efforts to make an even greater impact.

 You can be part of the solution and volunteer to help remove litter and plastic pollution from our beloved Sierra Nevada watershed.